BAD DOG FOOD INGREDIENTS TO AVOID IN COMMERCIAL DOG FOOD

 *NOTE: no redeemable nutritious value in any dog food listing corn as their first ingredient.

 Simply avoid all dog food brands that have corn as the main ingredient.
 (Some companies are fighting back by claiming corn is just as good as meat for the main energy (protein) source) ????
-Just remember corn is used cause it is cheap, which in turn increases the big companies profits.
+Just remember corn is used because it is cheap, which in turn increases the big companies profits.

 It is a useless filler that is a known cause of allergies and is difficult for dogs to digest.